LumaPictures/pflow/README.md

     runtime = SingleProcessGraphRuntime(graph)
     runtime.execute()

+Components are connected by their ports by calling `Graph.connect(source_output_port, target_input_port)`.

+Any time `Graph.connect()` is called, the components associated with the ports will automatically get added to the graph.
+If (in the rare case) you have a graph with a single component, you'll need to register it by calling `Component.add_component()`.

 ## Components

 You can find some premade components in the `pflow.components` module.
 If you can't find what you need there,